Listen to the podcast:

 Kate: The most recent mistake that I can talk to is I built this dashboard.
 It was very well-received by leadership.
 Even the advisory leader said, “Wow.
 We need to use this everywhere.
 It’s great.”
 But the issue was the way I built it.
 It was slow.
 So, imagine sitting in a committee where the leader’s trying to show all the key metrics for investments and it’s just a white screen and it’s loading.
 And it’s loading.
 And it’s like [crosstalk 00:14:20].

 Kate: [inaudible 00:14:24] only have a 30-minute meeting, and it’s not only embarrassing.
 It just doesn’t look good.
 It’s a waste of time.
 And what happened was that visualization wasn’t used as much because it just doesn’t load.
 People would contact my team to get the data, which ended up with us spending a lot of time.
-And the solution I came up with to that was I contacted Tableau Software, because Deloitte’s one of their customers and they do provide support.
-Which I didn’t know before.
-But they gave me some tips on how to increase the performance and make it faster and optimize everything.
+And the solution I came up with to that was I contacted Tableau Software.
+They gave me some tips on how to increase the performance and make it faster and optimize everything.
 And now it loads in like 10 seconds.
 So, everybody —

 Michael: Oh, wow.